torvalds/linux/Documentation/w1/slaves/w1_therm.rst

 Centigrade after t=.

 Parasite powered devices are limited to one slave performing a temperature conversion at a time.
-If none of the devices are parasite powered it would be possible to convert all the devices at the same time and then go back to read individual sensors.
+If yesne of the devices are parasite powered it would be possible to convert all the devices at the same time and then go back to read individual sensors.
 That isn't currently supported.
 The driver also doesn't support reduced